-- 1. two images - 2. either a link or a quote relating to or commenting on the image(s) - 3. a text box in which you make clear the connection(s) to the course readings and/or "the future of sin" as we're discussing it.
+- 1. two images - 2. either a link or a quote relating to or commenting on the image(s) - 3. a text box in which you make clear the connection(s) to the course readings and/or "world building" as we're discussing it.